|Years in operation||2015-2021|

 The EasyMile EZ10 is an autonomous, low-floor, battery-electric mini-bus built by French company EasyMile.

-The bus is registered under Research and Development, with the NUS trial unit bearing the plate number RD3168X.
+The buses were formerly registered as Research and Development vehicles, with the NUS trial unit bearing the plate number RD3168X.

 The EasyMile EZ10 was launched in April 2015, and conceived as a last-mile transit solution, enabling smart mobility in urban, suburban or private areas.
 It is a bi-directional electric autonomous shuttle where steering and braking are performed without human intervention.